 Cornbread stuffing is typically something you see on tables around Thanksgiving, but a sausage cornbread stuffing recipe as good as this one is deserves to be made all year long.
 It's moist, flavorful, and delicious!

-I know its way early in the season for stuffing, but I don’t care – I am in love with Anne Burrell right now (she’s just so darned cuddly!).
-I was feeling all down and out so I decided to spend the take taking up time in the kitchen and went a little overboard.
-There was a smoked chicken, soup, stuffing and dessert (that didn’t photograph for crap – oh, the tastespotting gods love to spite me – haha, its not that I’m just not a crappy photographer).
+I know its way early in the season for stuffing, but I don't care - I am in love with Anne Burrell right now (she's just so darned cuddly!).
+I was feeling all down and out, so I decided to take up some time in the kitchen and I went a little overboard.

-This stuffing though – o.m.g.
-Once the aroma of sage and rosemary hit the pan you might as well call it a day because nothing is getting better then that.
+Once the aroma of sage and rosemary hit the pan, you might as well call it a day because nothing is getting better then that.
 I will be making this again and again and again.
-I don’t care how many calories or how fat I get.
-This is glorious, gluttonous heaven.
+I don't care how many calories it has or how fat I get.
+This sausage cornbread stuffing is glorious, gluttonous heaven.